Friction Clutches and Friction Brakes

 * At 5,000 RPM

-Carlyle Johnson offers both single disc and multiple disc friction clutches and brakes.
+Carlyle Johnson offers both single disc and multiple disc friction clutches and friction brakes.
 In many applications where low cost and only a small torque handling capability is required, a single friction surface will suffice.
-Multiple disc friction clutches and brakes offer the advantage of handling high torque loads in a compact size device.
+Multiple disc friction clutches and friction brakes offer the advantage of handling high torque loads in a compact size device.

 A multiple disc clutch with seven sets of discs provides fourteen friction surfaces.
 The total area of these fourteen surfaces would require a very large single disc clutch or brake, to provide equal torque capability.
 The reason is found in elementary trigonometry.
 A fourteen-surface device with a diameter of 9.50" has the same area as a single surface device of 35.5"!
 In most high-torque applications, the space does not exist to house a single disc device of such great size.